It is a monosulfamic diuretic that differs chemically from thiazide diuretics in that a double ring system is incorporated into its structure.

 Are there other precautions or warnings for this medicine?

-The proper precautions should be taken before using this product, always with the advice of a doctor whether pregnant, in the process of breastfeeding, should provide all this information in your query to identify timely alternatives and recommended doses for you.
+The proper precautions should be taken before using this product, always with the advice of a doctor, whether pregnant or in the process of breastfeeding, should provide all this information in your query to identify convenient alternatives and recommended doses for you.

 Some of the most important aspects are:

-- Cholesterol: You may increase your cholesterol and triglyceride levels when you take Chlorthalidone.
+- Cholesterol: You may increase your cholesterol and triglyceride levels when taking Chlorthalidone.
 Your doctor will monitor your cholesterol and triglyceride levels with blood tests while taking this medication.

-- Dizziness / slower reaction: due to dizziness and a delay reaction time are possible side effects of taking Chlorthalidone, especially at the beginning of therapy, you should see how the medication affects you before operating machines or driving motor vehicles.
+- Dizziness / slower reaction: dizziness and a delayed reaction time are possible side effects of taking Chlorthalidone, especially at the beginning of therapy; you should see how the medication affects you before operating machines or driving motor vehicles.

-- Balance of fluids and electrolytes: the levels of electrolytes in your body such as potassium, sodium, magnesium and chloride can be reduced by the use of Chlorthalidone.
-Your doctor will check periodically if they are in balance and a potassium supplement may be necessary.
+- Balance of fluids and electrolytes: the levels of electrolytes in your body, such as potassium, sodium, magnesium, and chloride, can be reduced by using Chlorthalidone.
+Your doctor will check periodically if they are balanced, and a potassium supplement may be necessary.

-- Warning signs or symptoms of fluid and electrolyte imbalance include:confusion, drowsiness, dry mouth, low and strenuous blood pressure, muscle aches or cramps, muscle fatigue, nausea and vomiting, cardiac arrhythmias, spasms, seizures, loss of sensitivity.
+- Warning signs or symptoms of fluid and electrolyte imbalance include confusion, drowsiness, dry mouth, low and strenuous blood pressure, muscle aches or cramps, muscle fatigue, nausea and vomiting, cardiac arrhythmias, spasms, seizures, and loss of sensitivity.

 If you experience any of these symptoms, contact your doctor.

 - Estócido: this medicine can aggravate or cause gout.
-People with high levels of uric acid in the blood or a history of gout should.
+People with high uric acid levels in the blood or a history of gout should.

 - Kidney disease: If you have reduced kidney function, talk with your doctor about how this medicine can affect your medical condition.

-- Liver disease: If you have reduced liver function or progressive liver disease, talk to your doctor about how this medicine may affect your medical condition.
+- If you have reduced liver function or progressive liver disease, talk to your doctor about how this medicine may affect your medical condition.

 - Lupus: This medication may worsen or activate the symptoms of lupus.
-If you experience swollen and painful joints, fever, fatigue or a rash on your nose and cheeks while taking this medication, contact your doctor.
+Contact your doctor if you experience swollen and painful joints, fever, fatigue, or a rash on your nose and cheeks while taking this medication.